 - Complex multi-processor architecture

-- 3D graphics processors were a last minute addition to the system.
+- 3D graphics processors were a late addition to the hardware design.

 - Radiant Silvergun